Insider trading fine casts cloud over BTG Pactual IPO

-André Esteves, the billionaire boss of Brazil's BTG Pactual, has been fined 350,000 euros ($457,900) by Italy's financial regulator for insider trading, just 10 days before his investment bank's looming stock market listing.
+André Esteves, the billionaire boss of Brazil's BTG Pactual, has been fined 350,000 euros (288,023 pounds) by Italy's financial regulator for insider trading, just 10 days before his investment bank's looming stock market listing.

 BTG Pactual said its activities would be unaffected by the ruling against Esteves, who owns 24 percent of the Brazilian bank, making him one of Brazil's richest executives.
 But it will force the bank to amend its prospectus, give investors the option of reconsidering bids for BTG shares, and puts a cloud over one of this year's highest profile bank deals.